Nouns in English

 What are nouns in English?

 Nouns are naming words for people, places, and things.
+Moreover, pronouns can be used to replace or substitute nouns.
 Nouns in English can either be the subject of a sentence (nominal subject) or the object of a sentence (nominal object).
-Pronouns can be used to replace or substitute nouns.
+For example,

 “Ships” is a noun and is the subject of the following sentence: